sam-wheat/Blog/Blog/ClientApp/src/articles/basics/basics.md

 #### Check for invalid data types, primary keys, foreign keys, and unique constraints

 This may seem obvious but you should be using primary keys and foreign keys correctly.
 If your primary key does not capture the unique characteristics of a row consider using a unique constraint.
 Scan each column in each table and make sure the data type is correct.
+The constraint checks done by your DBMS are a powerful weapon against a wide variety bugs.
+Keep your DBMS working for you to the greatest extent possible at all times.

 #### Check for improperly nullable columns
 This is one of the most important exorcises you can undertake to repair a broken or poorly maintained schema.
 If your application suffers from data integrity problems you should plan to spend some time here.
 The goal is to check each column that allows a null value and determine if the column should actually be nullable.

 Nullable columns should be avoided if at all possible.
+One of the problems with nullable columns is that they bypass required value checking done by the DBMS.
+As mentioned previously you want to keep the DBMS working for you at all times.
 With that said, there is nothing inherently wrong with nullable columns - certain data elements are not always mandatory and thats just the way it is.

 If you find a nullable column in your database, check to see if the column is used in the WHERE, GROUP BY, or ORDER BY clause of any query.
-If it is, that is a strong sign that the column should not be nullable.
+If it is, that is a good sign that the column should not be nullable.

-If you conclude a column MUST be nullable you should look carefully at the reasoning behind your conclusion as it may give you some valuable insight.
+When you check nullable columns on your database you get some very valuable information as a free byproduct of your analysis.
+While this information may not be directly tied to the validity of your data you should take notes for future work you may want to do.
+If you conclude a column MUST be nullable you should look carefully at the reasoning behind your conclusion as it may be a sign that you can better normalize or restructure your database.
 This is best explained with an illustration.
 Suppose you have a table called ORDERS that has a schema that looks like this:

 ````
 [ID] [int] IDENTITY(1,1) NOT NULL,